 In March 2016, a grey-male cat (Oglum) showed up in our backyard.
 We were not planing to have a pet, so provided shelter and food in our yard.
 He seemed to unable to move his tail, but was otherwise fine.
 One morning we found his tail half-eaten, and he was still chewing on it to amputate it from its base.
 We rushed him to the vet, and from that point on he became the boss of the household, still running around without a tail :) We had another invader in April 2016.
 One Saturday morning, Oglum was patrolling the neighborhood and came back home after a short stroll.
 When we opened the door to let him in, a female kitten (Kızım) ran into the house instead, and since then decided to live with us.
 Cats are weird, but they are full of fun and we learn a lot from them every day.

-In February 2018, our daughter Hazel joined us.
-She is a very good teacher and thought us how to become mother and father.
+In February 2018 and 2020, our daughters Hazel and Deniz joined us.
 Now, we are a crowded and happy family.